Opacity estimation of OO collision from CoMBolt-ITA hybrid

 Starting from $\tau_0 = 0^+$, the early evolution of the system is approximately free-streaming until it hydrodynamizes at $\tau_* \sim \tau_{\text{relax}}$.
 The longitudinal expansion during this stage leads to the relation $\epsilon_0 \tau_0 \sim \epsilon_* \tau_*$, where $\epsilon_*$ denotes the energy density at the onset of hydrodynamization.
 At sufficiently high initial energies, the system approximately exhibits conformal symmetry, implying $\tau_{\text{relax}} = \gamma^{-1} (\epsilon_*)^{-1/4}$, where $\gamma$ is a dimensionless parameter.
 Using these inputs, one obtains $\tau_{\text{relax}} = \gamma^{-4/3} (\epsilon_0 \tau_0)^{-1/3}$.
 The system size $R$ measured in units of the mean free path $\tau_{\text{relax}}$ can then be expressed as $R / \tau_{\text{relax}} = \hat{\gamma}^{4/3}$, where $\hat{\gamma} = \gamma\, R^{3/4} (\epsilon_0 \tau_0)^{1/4}$ is the opacity parameter~\cite{Kurkela:2019kip}.
 In practice, $\epsilon_0$ is replaced by the average of the total energy density per unit pseudorapidity in the transverse plane, $\epsilon_0 \sim \epsilon_{\text{tot}} / (\pi R^2)$, leading to the definition used in this work,

 where $\epsilon_{\text{tot}} = \{1\}$ and $R = \{x^2 + y^2\} / \epsilon_{\text{tot}}$.
 We use the notation

 with $\epsilon_0(x_\perp)$ the initial transverse energy density distribution.

 When $\tau_{\text{relax}} \gtrsim R$ ($\hat{\gamma} \lesssim 1$--$2$), quasiparticles undergo only a few interactions and the system remains in the \textit{particle-like} regime.
 In contrast, for $\tau_{\text{relax}} < R$ ($\hat{\gamma} \gtrsim 4$), the system enters the \textit{fluid-like} regime~\cite{Kurkela:2019kip}.
-The specific numerical thresholds for $\hat{\gamma}$ follow the convention used to characterize the point at which the development of momentum anisotropy from a given spatial anisotropy begins to deviate substantially from that obtained in the ideal-hydrodynamic limit.
+The specific numerical thresholds for $\hat{\gamma}$ follow the convention used to characterize the point at which the development of momentum anisotropy from a given spatial anisotropy begins to deviate substantially from that obtained in the ideal hydrodynamic limit.
+In particular, it has been demonstrated in Ref.~\cite{Kurkela:2019kip} that the difference between the energy--momentum tensor obtained from kinetic theory and that constructed from hydrodynamic equations with second-order corrections in the derivative expansion becomes considerably large in the particle-like regime, while the difference remains small in the fluid-like regime.
 In the particle-like regime, the system has a very limited ability to generate collective flow.

 \textit{Collective model \texttt{CoMBolt-ITA hybrid}.---} We now test the above concepts in OO collisions.
 For this purpose, a realistic initial state is required, together with a treatment of hadronization and the subsequent hadronic cascade.
 In the following, we briefly describe the model framework covering all stages of the collision.